richardregeer/docker-web-development/base/README.md

 # Docker web development
-This container is used as a base for different web development environments and contains tools that can help with your web development projects.
+This image contains a lot of tools that can help you develop your application.
+Also this image can be used as a base of other image.

+This is an image for development purpose only it's not optimized for size and not suitible for production environments.

+# Software installed
+It contains database clients, http clients, benchmark tools, taskrunners, version control clients and text editors.
+Basically all you need to start developing without installing all tools everytime and packed in one easy to use docker image.

+## Datastore clients
+ - mysql client 5.7.21
+ - postgress sql client 9.5.12
+ - sqlite3 3.11.0
+ - redis cli 3.0.6

-## Software installed:
+## Script runners
- - node 6.11.4
+ - node 8.9.4
- - yarn 1.2.1
+ - python 3.5.2

+## Task runners
  - gulp 3.9.1

- - uuid
- - powershell 6
- - mysql client
- - postgress sql client
- - sqlite3
- - redis-tools
- - apache bench
+## Http clients
- - curl
+ - curl 7.47.0
- - wget
+ - wget 1.17.1

+## Text editors
- - vim
+ - vim 7.4
- - nano
+ - nano 2.5.3

+## Version control clients
- - git
+ - git 2.7.4
- - subversion
+ - subversion 1.9.3

+## Compression
- - bzip2
+ - bzip2 1.0.6
- - zip
+ - zip 3.0
- - unzip
+ - unzip 6.00

+## Benchmark
+ - apache bench 2.4.18

+## Number generator
+ - uuid 3.1.0

+## Json tools
+ - jq 1.5

+## Docker tools
+ - docker client 17.04